prathikkantarajgowda/chocolatechip/README.md

 ## Installation
 - Prerequisites: git, make, SDL2, and either clang or gcc
 - OS: Program is intended for UNIX/UNIX-likes.
-Tested on Debian 10.
-Makefile should be BSD compatible (tested with FreeBSD's bmake on Linux)
+Tested on Debian 10 and OpenBSD
+- Note: To run on OpenBSD, uncomment appropriate lines in the config.mk file

 1. Clone repository
 ```